FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiSystemId.md

     * @param rightVolts the commanded right output
     */
     public void tankDriveVolts(double leftVolts, double rightVolts) {
+        SmartDashboard.putNumber("Volts left", leftVolts);
+        SmartDashboard.putNumber("Volts right", rightVolts);

         // Apply the voltage to the wheels m_leftMotor.setVoltage(leftVolts);
         m_rightMotor.setVoltage(rightVolts);
         m_diffDrive.feed();
     }

 When we ran the SysId tool in the previous task we calculated the *Feedforward Gains* `kV`, `kS`, and `kA`.
 We'll be using these gains to create a *SimpleMotorFeedforward* object.
 The *SimpleMotorFeedforward* class calculates the amount of power required to drive the robot forward.
 It takes into account factors like friction and inertia.
 More information on the [SimpleMotorFeedforward](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/controllers/feedforward.html#simplemotorfeedforward) class can be found in the FRC documentation.
 Add the feedforward gains and *SimpleMotorFeedforward* object to the *Constants* file.
+Use the values that you recorded during System Identification.
+These will differ from the example below for your robot.
+Create three *SimpleMotorFeedforward* objects, using the parameters shown below.

         // The linear inertia gain, volts
-    public static final double ksVolts = 0.461;
+        public static final double ksVolts = 0.5;
+        public static final double ksVoltsLeft = 0.50;
+        public static final double ksVoltsRight = 0.44;

-    // The linear velocity gain, volts per (meter per second)
+        // The linear velocity gain, volts per (meter per second) public static final double kvVoltSecondsPerMeter = 1.888;
+        public static final double kvVoltSecondsPerMeterLeft = 1.888;
-    // Increase this if you drive short public static final double kvVoltSecondsPerMeter = 6.93;
+        public static final double kvVoltSecondsPerMeterRight = 1.892;

-    // The linear acceleration gain, volts per (meter per second squared). public static final double kaVoltSecondsSquaredPerMeter = 0.0737;
+        // The linear acceleration gain, volts per (meter per second squared). public static final double kaVoltSecondsSquaredPerMeter = 0.46138;

-    public static final SimpleMotorFeedforward kFeedForward =
+        // Combined left and right volts feedforward public static final SimpleMotorFeedforward kFeedForward =
             new SimpleMotorFeedforward(ksVolts,
                                         kvVoltSecondsPerMeter,
                                         kaVoltSecondsSquaredPerMeter);

+        // Left and Right motors are very different, so each has its own FF. public static final SimpleMotorFeedforward kLeftFeedForward =
+            new SimpleMotorFeedforward(ksVoltsLeft,
+                                        kvVoltSecondsPerMeterLeft,
+                                        kaVoltSecondsSquaredPerMeter);

+        public static final SimpleMotorFeedforward kRightFeedForward =
+            new SimpleMotorFeedforward(ksVoltsRight,
+                                        kvVoltSecondsPerMeterRight,
+                                        kaVoltSecondsSquaredPerMeter);

 We're going to need a PID controller for each wheel, so create them as attributes of the *Drivetrain* class by placing them above the constructor.
 You had previously created PID controllers within a command.
-This time they'll be used inline within our new *Drivetrain* method.
+This time they'll be used **Inline** within a new *Drivetrain* method that you're about to create.
+For these controllers, place the PID gain values directly in the definition.
+This will make things a little clearer during the tuning process.
+We'll be using different gain values for the outer PID loop that controls the travel distance.
+Since we'll be using feedforward, the **I** and **D** gain values can be set to zero.

     private final PIDController m_leftController =
-      new PIDController(Constants.kPDriveProfiled,
+        new PIDController(1.2, 0.0, 0.0);
-                        Constants.kIDriveProfiled,
-                        Constants.kDDriveProfiled);

     private final PIDController m_rightController =
-      new PIDController(Constants.kPDriveProfiled,
+        new PIDController(1.2, 0.0, 0.0);
-                        Constants.kIDriveProfiled,
-                        Constants.kDDriveProfiled);

-Now we have all of the components to create a new method that will accept a velocity and calculate a voltage value required for each motor.
-It will first calculate the feedforward power and then adjust the power to get to the required velocity.
-The feedforward is our best estimate of how much power we need to obtain the required velocity.
-The PID controller looks at the actual velocity and adjusts accordingly.
+We now have all of the components needed to create our cascaded loops.
+You may notice that there are multiple of ways to fine tune the control of our robot.
+There are several parameters that we can adjust to dial things in.
+To constuct the cascaded loops we'll need a new method that will accept a velocity and calculate a voltage value required for each motor.
+It'll first calculate the feedforward power, which is our best estimate of how much voltage we need to obtain the required velocity.
+The PID controllers then look at the actual velocity and adjusts accordingly.
 These two values are added together to send the voltage to each wheel.
+Log all of the calculated values to the SmartDashboard for debugging.

     /**
     * Drives a straight line at the requested velocity by applying feedforward